DarcJC/DarcJC/README.md

 ### Hi there , I am [DarcJC](https://darc.pro/).👋

-I'm an undergraduate student from China, interested in graphic and type theory.
+I'm an ~~undergraduate student~~ ? from China, interested in graphic and type theory.

 It is glad to reach amazing people and create some interesting projects.